sglvladi/pyehm/README.md

 # Python Efficient Hypothesis Management (PyEHM)

-PyEHM is a Python package that includes n open-souce implementations of the Efficient Hypothesis Management (EHM) Algorithms described in [1], [2]
+PyEHM is a Python package that includes open-souce implementations of the Efficient Hypothesis Management (EHM) Algorithms described in [1], [2]

 > [1] Maskell, S., Briers, M. and Wright, R., 2004, August.
 Fast mutual exclusion.
 In Signal and Data Processing of